Mercy Mission: The Rescue of Flight 771: Foreign

 Mercy Mission was mildly successful internationally, as it was released in several countries after its original air date.
 The film was distributed in Japan by NHK, first airing on July 23, 1994.
 Its Swedish premiere was on February 16, 1996, and its Hungarian premiere was on July 6, 2005.
 A DVD version of the film was released in 2016 by EuroVideo in Germany.

 Reception

 Mercy Mission received mixed reviews.
 Flixster users gave the film 25% rating.
 One source of criticism was the film's budget; Sky Cinema called it "yet another plane disaster movie," noting that "the special effects let it down."
 AirOdyssey.net also found fault with the movie, saying, "the special effects are a little amateurish and may even remind you of the movie Airport."
 Variety, on the other hand, called Mercy Mission a "well-executed, exciting telefilm, drawing the maximum emotionality from what could have been a generic piece."
-Variety saves especial praise for Loggia and Bakula's acting within the confines of their cockpits, noting that Loggia "performs with much vigor" and Bakula "looks as if he’s actually gone through this trauma [by the end]."
+Variety offered special praise for Loggia and Bakula's acting within the confines of their cockpits, noting that Loggia "performs with much vigor" and Bakula "looks as if he’s actually gone through this trauma [by the end]."
 Even Sky complimented Loggia and Bakula, albeit cheekily, for their ability to "clench their jaws and narrow their eyes effectively."